TX-spatial/SciPy2020_Poster.github.io/Analysis.md

 | US Hwy 83     |                   6 |

 ![B-Kimble](img/B-Kimblemulti.png)
+**Figure 2 The roads with multiple linestrings overlaid on road network of Kimble County**

+Once the road name is decided, a dataframe subset gave the information on these six linestrings as detailed in Table 5.
+A close inspection of the map containing these six linestrings indicate parallel lines (Figure 3) which should picked up within an algorithm and removed based on a suitable criterion.

 **Table-5 The details of linestrings assigned to Kc 130 road in the Kimble County**
 |   index |      LINEARID |   Length (miles) |